spryker/spryker-docs/docs/marketplace/user/back-office-user-guides/202106.0/catalog/products/product-options/creating-a-product-option.md

 * To remove an option value, click **Remove** next to the *Option name translation key* and *SKU* fields.
 * To copy a **Group name** or **Option name** from one locale to another, select the *Copy* icon next to the desired value.

-### Reference information: Creating a product option
+### Reference information: Defining general settings of a product option

-The following table describes the attributes you enter and select while creating or updating product options.
+The following table describes the attributes you enter and select while defining general settings of a product option.

 | ATTRIBUTE | DESCRIPTION |
 | --- | --- |